sidorares/node-resolve-cache/README.md

 Which all often adds up as tousands os syscalls, exceptions and startup time milliseconds.
 (Exceptions part also not very nice because it makes harder to use `breakOnException` debugger commmand - you need to skip all requires as most of them thow exceptions internally)

-This module allow you to save all results of this lookup process and re-use it on later restarts.
+This module allows you to save all results of this lookup process and re-use it for later restarts.

 ### Usage